moskyb/kolt/README.md

 end
 ```

-Once this GenServer is in place, Kolt will check offset lags every 10 seconds, and output them using [BEAM Telemetry](https://github.com/beam-telemetry/telemetry).
+Once this GenServer is in place, Kolt will check offset lags every 10 seconds (by default, you can set the `poll_delay` field on the `%Kolt.Monitor` struct to any number of milliseconds), and output them using [BEAM Telemetry](https://github.com/beam-telemetry/telemetry).
 This means that to consume the metrics Kolt produces, you'll need to attach a function to Kolt's telemetry stream.

 Kolt outputs telemetry in the namespace `[:kafka, :topic, :offset_lag]`, so you'll to call `:telemetry.attach/4` on this namespace.
 I recommend doing this in your application's start method:
 ```elixir